whotracksme/whotracks.me/whotracksme/data/Readme.md

  * `companies` - avg. number of companies present on site.
 Positive float.

+**Site/tracker association context** – these fields appear only in `sites_trackers.csv` and describe the relationship between a single (site, tracker) pair and the larger totals for that site and that tracker:

+ * `site_proportion` - proportion of the site's page loads on which this tracker was seen.
+Computed as `pages_with_tracker_on_site / total_pages_of_site`.
+Float between 0 and 1.
+A value of 0.4 means the tracker was present on 40% of observed page loads of that site.

+ * `tracker_proportion` - proportion of the tracker's overall observed presence that came from this site.
+Computed as `pages_with_tracker_on_site / total_pages_with_tracker_anywhere`.
+Float between 0 and 1.
+A value of 0.1 means 10% of all page loads on which this tracker was seen happened on this site.

+> Note: summing `tracker_proportion` across all rows for a given tracker will *not* reach 1.0.
+The denominator counts every page where the tracker was seen anywhere, but `sites_trackers.csv` only covers the top sites — the long tail of less-popular sites is not represented.
+In practice the per-tracker sum tends to land somewhere around 0.7–0.8, depending on how concentrated the tracker is on popular sites.
+This field is therefore most useful for *ranking* a tracker's top-presence sites, not for summing or averaging.

+ * `site_rank` - rank of this tracker among trackers seen on this site, ordered by `site_proportion` descending (1 = the tracker most present on the site).
+Positive integer.
+Not to be confused with `site_reach` (in `trackers.csv`/`companies.csv`/`domains.csv`), which is a fraction of sites rather than a rank.

+ * `tracker_rank` - rank of this site among sites where this tracker was seen, ordered by `tracker_proportion` descending (1 = the site contributing the largest share of this tracker's observed presence).
+Positive integer.

 **Tracker reach context** – for domain, trackers and companies aggregations, there are two extra measures:

  * `reach`: Proportional presence across all page loads (i.e. if a tracker is present on 50 out of 1000 page loads, the reach would be 0.05).
 Value is a float between 0 and 1.